Oscars bring back Billy Crystal

 The academy responded by hiring "A Beautiful Mind" producer and Hollywood veteran Brian Grazer to replace Ratner, leaving the choice of a host to him.

-The comedian went on to host three more consecutive years, dropped out for two years, then came back for the 1998 telecast when "Titanic" was voted by academy members as the year's top movie and 57 million people tuned in.
+The comedian went on to host three more consecutive years, dropped out for two, then returned in 1997 and 1998 when "Titanic" was voted by academy members as the top movie and 57 million people tuned in.
 He last hosted the show in 2004.

 The comedian has been among Oscar watchers' favorite hosts over the years and it seems like every year when hosts disappoint, as did James Franco last year, there have been calls for Crystal to return.